open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 `IdGenerator`, name of the methods MUST be consistent with [SpanContext](./api.md#retrieving-the-traceid-and-spanid)), which provides extension points for two methods, one to generate a `SpanId` and one for `TraceId`.

+Custom implementations of the `IdGenerator` SHOULD support setting the W3C Trace Context `random` flag when generated TraceID values meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID].

 ```java
 public interface IdGenerator {